Ferlab-Ste-Justine/openstack-zeppelin/README.md

 # Input Variables

-- **namespace**: Namespace tag to append to created openstack resources names
+- **name**: Name to give to the vm, its port and the prefix of security groups

-- **image_id**: ID of the vm image used to provision the zeppelin server
+- **image_source**: Source of the image to provision the zeppelin server on.
+It takes the following keys (only one of the two fields should be used, the other one should be empty):
+  - **image_id**: Id of the image to associate with a vm that has local storage
+  - **volume_id**: Id of a volume containing the os to associate with the vm

 - **flavor_id**: ID of the vm flavor used to provision the zeppelin server.